Sardinia in spring tour

 The walks on this tour are as varied as Sardinia itself: including a guided morning walk through Cagliari's old town; spectacular walks along the island's peerless coastline; walks in the mountains with breath-taking views of the interior and a forest walk to find the ruins of a Pheonician temple.
 They are from 10 to 14 kilometres long, taking 3 to 5 hours, and follow good trails over mostly undulating terrain.
 In some cases it is possible to shorten the walk or to opt out and join the walkers for lunch.
 Gradings for the individual walks are on the itinerary - click the link for each day to see the details.

-The accommodation is in 4-star boutique hotels: two nights in a classic hotel in the centre of Cagliari; four nights in a gorgeous family-run hotel in the heart of the old town of our second base; four nights in a luxurious country house in the mountains; and two nights in deluxe rooms with sea views on the Costa Smeralda!
+The accommodation is in excellent boutique hotels: two nights in a classic 4-star hotel in the centre of Cagliari; three nights in a gorgeous family-run hotel in the heart of the old town of our second base; four nights in a luxurious country house in the mountains; and three nights in deluxe rooms in a 4-star resort with sea views over the Costa Smeralda!

 Sardinian cooking is deeply rooted in its past, full of flavours nearly forgotten elsewhere.
 The essence of Sardinian cooking is unmistakeably biased towards traditional country dishes: suckling pig and wild boar; rustic stews with wild vegetables and hearty beans; fresh pastas; mountain cheeses and boggling array of breads, including the famous carta da musica... and, of course, plenty of fresh seafood on the coast.
 We will eat in a variety of settings including elegant dining in Cagliari and on the Costa Smeralda; seaside osterias, country trattorias, midday picnic and lunch with shepherds in the mountains.